chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 Assuming the application has been designed to make use of distributed computer systems, it should be able to dynamically add new instances of the application to handle performance needs as they manifest(Scale).
 Swarming is the accomplished by the distributed units all coming together to continue the applications mission, whatever that may be(Swarm).

 Even with an infrastructure that robust and dynamic, the application is still fundamentally fragile, a Black Swan event is just as likely to occur.
 After all a traffic spike is not a surprise nor does it have a major effect if the application was designed with the three S's in mind.
 A Black Swan for the application would could be some industry changing event like a new communications medium that is not supported.

+These steps get us to Singh's goal of fault tolerant applications, but what about continually testing these faults?
+Continual testing such as Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy) has certainly helped [Netflix](http://arstechnica.com/information-technology/2012/07/netflix-attacks-own-network-with-chaos-monkey-and-now-you-can-too/) to better serve its users, but again these are all from potentially known errors, none of them meet the 3 critical points to be a Black Swan and thus make a case for an Antifragile software entity.

 ## Conclusion